oakes/edna/README.md

 ; you have to change note lengths often so here's a shorthand [:piano {:octave 3} :c :d {:octave 4} 1/2 :e :f]

-; you can change individual notes' octave with + or - inside the keyword [:piano {:octave 3} :c :d 1/2 :+e :+f]
+; you can change individual notes' relative octave with + or - inside the keyword [:piano {:octave 3} :c :d 1/2 :+e :+f]

+; a number following the + or - changes it by that many octaves [:piano {:octave 3} :c :d 1/2 :+2e :+2f]

+; if there is no + or - before the number, it sets the note's absolute octave [:piano {:octave 3} :c :d 1/2 :2e :2f]

 ; with all that, we can write the first line of dueling banjos [:guitar {:octave 3} 1/8 :b :+c 1/4 :+d :b :+c :a :b :g :a]